avanishkasar/ReactJS-Web/README.md

 ## 📌 Overview

 This is a **responsive, mobile-first React single-page application (SPA)** built using the latest React JS practices and libraries.
-It started as a learning project and is growing into a full-featured web app with dynamic content, custom components, and modern UI/UX.
+It started as a learning project and is growing into a full-featured web app with dynamic content, custom components,and modern UI/UX.

 ---